- Are you a limited company contractor confused by IR35?

 1).
 Compile your evidence of business activity.
 We recommend that you have a contract review from a specialist, to review your working practices and ensure your contract satisfies the key IR35 factors.
 Remember to keep a record of everything and perhaps even a simple document that states why you consider yourself to be outside IR35.

 2).
 Exercise your right of substitution.
-HMRC will always consider this the most important factor.
+HMRC will always consider this as one of the most important factors.
 If you are able to provide a substitute in your place, this will demonstrate that you are a genuine business on your own account.
 It’s important to remember that whilst contractors must be able to supply a suitable substitute, employers should be able to accept the substitute (provided that the substitute has the right skills and requirements for the job).
 How contractors wish to arrange their substitutes is entirely up to them.
 ENI will help you.
 We have a large and established database of contractors who can be provided as substitutes and we are looking at additional ways of assisting.
 We want to make this as easy as possible for contractors.

 3).
 Take out business insurance – this will demonstrate that you are in business on your own account.
 Using your own equipment and paying for your own training and expenses will also indicate that you are taking a financial risk (because a genuine business would be!)